 Along with educating users about the risks of social engineering or poor password hygiene, it is essential that your business is able to withstand a range of attacks – including brute force intrusions - one of the most unsophisticated but devastating breach methods.

-So, what is a brute force attack and why is it so essential to protect yourself from them?
+So, what is a brute force attack and why is protection against brute force attack so important?

 Simply put, a brute force attack involves multiple attempts to guess a password.